rtmigo/xrandom_dart/README.md

 # Aliases

-In most cases, you can just use the Xrandom class.
-This is an easy-to-remember alias for a fast and consistent algorithm.
+In most cases, you can just use the `Xrandom` class.
+This is an easy-to-remember alias for a fast and compatible algorithm.

 | Class        | Is the same as | Works on                     |
 |--------------|----------------|------------------------------|